Death of Benito Mussolini: Final days: 1827 April 1945

-Capture and arrest
+Capture by the partisans, 27 April 1945

 On 27 April 1945, a group of local communist partisans attacked the convoy in which Mussolini and Petacci were travelling, near the village of Dongo on the north western shore of Lake Como and forced it to halt.
 The convoy included a number of other Italian fascist leaders.
 The partisans, led by Pier Luigi Bellini delle Stelle and Urbano Lazzaro, recognised one of the fascists, but not Mussolini at this stage.
 They made the Germans hand over all the Italians in exchange for allowing the Germans to proceed.
 Eventually Mussolini was discovered slumped in one of the convoy vehicles.
 Lazzaro later said that:

-The partisans arrested Mussolini and took him to Dongo, where he spent part of the night in the local barracks.
-In Dongo, Mussolini was reunited with Petacci, who had requested to join him, at about 2:30 a.m. on 28 April.
+Following his capture, the partisans took Mussolini to Dongo, where he spent part of the night in the local barracks.
+In Dongo, he was reunited with Petacci, whom had requested to join him, at about 2:30 a.m. on 28 April.
 In all, over fifty fascist leaders and their families were found in the convoy and arrested by the partisans.
 Aside from Mussolini and Petacci, sixteen of the most prominent of them would be summarily shot in Dongo the following day and a further ten would be killed over two successive nights.

 Fighting was still going on in the area around Dongo.
 Fearing that Mussolini and Petacci might be rescued by fascist supporters, the partisans drove them, in the middle of the night, to a nearby farm of a peasant family named De Maria; they believed this would be a safe place to hold them.
 Mussolini and Petacci spent the rest of the night and most of the following day there.

-On the evening of Mussolini's capture, Sandro Pertini, the Socialist partisan leader in northern Italy, announced on Radio Milano:
+On the evening of Mussolini's capture, Sandro Pertini, the Socialist partisan leader in northern Italy, announced his arrest on Radio Milano Libertà: